 - US floats framework for international crypto regulations that cement its power

-The Register has asked Celsius for comment. ®
+The Register has reached out to Celsius for comment.
+We will update accordingly. ®